d-roho/CSGOPredictor/TaskList.md

 -> Exceptions Handling - solved using custom exceptions imported from exceptions.py

 -> automatic pause-play (during times when a live match is not being spectated) handled using exceptions; Manual pause-play by holding down Esc Key introduced by listener.py module (using Pynput package).
+Only enabled when the terminal running program is in foreground.

 -> Basic GUI - created gui.py